 The word queen comes from the old English cwen, meaning honoured woman, wife, or female ruler.
 Referring to female cats as queens began in England, where cat breeders, likely as a joke, began to call their female cats queens.
 Given that cats are matriarchal, it does make sense.

 In a multicat household or feral cat colony, the senior female cat is usually dominant.
 Males tend to give way to females, allowing them priority access to food sources.
-Given that a queen in a cat group might already be or soon become the mother of any male cat’s offspring and will require more nourishment during pregnancy and nursing, this makes sense.
-Males increase the likelihood of getting their genes into the next generation by letting females have more resources so that they can raise healthy young.
+Because a queen in a cat group might already be or soon become the mother of any male cat’s offspring and will require more nourishment during pregnancy and nursing, this is a good strategy.
+Males increase the likelihood of getting their genes into the next generation by letting females have more resources so they can raise healthy young.

 *The term queen technically only applies to unspayed females of breeding age.